mrcore5/framework/README.md

 For web apps, any public assets (css, html, images...) that you have in your module will be piped through the mRcore asset manager!
 This eliminates the need to symlink into `./public` or `artisan publish` on every change.
 For example http://localhost:8000/assets/app/acme/blog/css/home.css will be streamed via the asset manager!

-**Have build all your web apps, API's and CLI's as reusable mRcore modules!**
+**Have fun building all your web apps, API's and CLI's as reusable mRcore modules!**

 ----
 ----